 Not everyone is fond of Windows.
 Many professional video editors prefer software like Final Cut Pro, which Mac OS only supports.
 Here are our thoughts on what Apple has stored for you.

 So, the processor is undoubtedly far more superior, faster, and high performing.
-They also included an 8-core GPU to enhance your work experience.
+They also included an 14-core GPU to enhance your work experience.

-However, the device falls back in terms of memory.
-It comes with only 8GB of unified memory, which for an Apple product is enough, though.
+The new Apple MacBook Pro with Apple M1 Pro chip comes with 16GB of unified memory, which can be configurable up to 64GB.
 In addition, the superfast SSD is introduced in hard drives, so expect minimum loading time during edits.

 You also get to enjoy the lightning-fast file transfer at 40 Gbps with the USB 4 port.